MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-manage-a-message-in-an-ost-without-invoking-a-synchronization.md

 ---

-# How to: Manage a Message in an OST Without Invoking a Synchronization in Cached Exchange Mode
+# Manage a Message in an OST Without Invoking a Synchronization in Cached Exchange Mode